 Service Area Culture Budget Ref.
 EIA 23 Head of Service Paula Murray Budget Proposal Briefly and simply explain what budget changes are proposed.
 Delete the budget of £25k to support the Pride event directly with financial support.
-Highlight the main / most significant potential impacts which will need to be removed, mitigated or avoided Summary of impacts If the event has to cover all costs directly, it may prove less viable.
-However, one-or 2013/14 to allow Pride the necessary lead-in time to develop a sustainable busines.
-Impacts identified on the following 'protected characteristics': gender reassign ss model.
+Highlight the main / most significant potential impacts which will need to be removed, mitigated or Summary of impacts If the event has to cover all costs directly, it may prove less viable.
+However, one-off funding is proposed for 2013/14 to allow Pride the necessary lead-in time to develop a sustainable business model.
+Impacts identified on the following 'protected characteristics': gender reassignment and sexual orientation ss model.
 Key actions to reduce What actions are proposed to remove/reduce/avoid potential negative impacts and increase positive impacts? negative impacts Officers will work closely with the event organisers to try and ensure the sustainability and viability of the event without direct financial support.
 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to to potential impacts identified.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) completed if red ding details of a full EIA to be quired/relevant) hould be directly related to the ts identified.
 Age no Disability no Ethnicity/Race no